 If having effective meetings is something that you are struggling with at the moment – losing time, money and energy in meetings which achieve nothing – then coaching may be the answer for you.
 Telephone me for a friendly, no-pressure chat on 07921540039 to discuss further.

-YCFL delivers strategic coaching, leadership, management and interpersonal skills training for the legal profession.
+Ann is a non-practicing solicitor with over 28 years’ experience of the business world..
 Since 2003 Ann has trained nearly 7000 lawyers in leadership, management, business and interpersonal skills.
 She has also trained with the Coaching Academy and holds a H.N.L.P. certificate in coaching as well as being an N.L.P.
 Master Practitioner.
 She is a member of the Professional Speaking Association and Professional Speakers Academy.